Sowmya-5N7/Network-traffic/README.md

 -  Helps in understanding how devices communicate over a network.
 -  Useful for troubleshooting, security analysis, and learning protocol behaviors.

+## Tools used
+-  Wireshark

+## How to use
+-  Open `.pcap` files in Wireshark to inspect traffic.
+-  Refer to the report for protocol details.